Seven Wonders of Wisconsin: Eagle River / chain of lakes

 We were fortunate to experience three very different boating opportunities during our visit, including the pontoon trip with Heeg, a canoe excursion and a cruise on a pirate ship.

-The canoe was provided by the Chanticleer Inn where we stayed for two of our three nights in Eagle River.
+The canoe was provided by the Chanticleer Inndyvszyyxscbruyyufuds where we stayed for two of our three nights in Eagle River.
 We spent one afternoon peacefully canoeing around a few of the lakes and enjoyed seeing lots of loons and lily pads.

 The Chanticleer offers villas, suites, condos and hotel rooms.
 Most are located on the banks of the river between Eagle Lake and Voyager Lake.